Transferring data to a new profile - Thunderbird

 Sometimes when you have problems with Thunderbird and can't figure out what's wrong, it's easier to create a new profile and transfer any data you want to save, rather than keep trying to fix your existing profile.
 This article is also useful if you want to merge multiple profiles.
 If you're using Firefox or SeaMonkey, see Transferring data to a new profile - Firefox or Transferring data to a new profile - SeaMonkey.

-See Importing folders and Moving address books between profiles if you just want to move your folders and address books to a new profile.
+See Importing folders and Moving address books between profiles if you just want to move your folders and address books to a new profile that you create using the profile manager.
 You don't need to read the rest of this article unless there is something else you want to move too.

 You may also want to compact your folders using File -> Compact Folders to avoid copying "deleted" messages that haven't been physically deleted yet (they're just marked for deletion and hidden from view).